-A leadership development training program developed by the UUA Presented by The Rev. Dr. John Morehouse At The Unitarian Church in Westport
+A leadership development training program developed by the UUA Presented by The Rev. Dr. John Morehouse At The Unitarian Universalist Congregation in Westport

 Participants are expected to attend all sessions in a module, but are free to choose how many modules they would like to attend.
 Interested members must submit an application form, accessible HERE.

 January 2019 Module, 4 Sessions – IDENTITY (Sundays, 12:30–2:00 pm)